My Immortal (fan fiction): Reception and legacy

-Before its removal from FanFiction.Net, My Immortal allegedly gained between 8,000 and 10,000 reviews, most of which were negative and contained flaming.
+Before its removal from FanFiction.Net, My Immortal reportedly gained between 8,000 and 10,000 reviews, most of which were negative and contained flaming.
 The quality of the writing and the author's apparent goth lifestyle also drew attacks and mockery from users on Encyclopedia Dramatica, TV Tropes, LiveJournal, Something Awful, YTMND and YouTube.

 Rob Bricken of io9 described the work as a "masterpiece of weirdness" and a "masterpiece of literary disaster".
-BuzzFeed called My Immortal a "work of comic genius" that is "oddly touching."
-The work is often cited as the worst fan fiction ever written or at least a "strong contender" for the title.
-The work is considered "iconic" not only within the Harry Potter fandom but also within the larger fan fiction community.
-Evanescence singer Amy Lee, one of the writers of the eponymous song "My Immortal", was initially introduced to it through her sister, but avoided reading it until an interview request with The Verge.
-In the interview, she expressed confusion about the work's veracity, but noted that she was "laughing really, really hard at one point, just because of the nonsense".
+BuzzFeed called it a "work of comic genius" that is "oddly touching."
+It is often cited as the worst fan fiction ever written or a "strong contender" for the title.
+The work is considered "iconic" within the Harry Potter fandom and within the larger fan fiction community.
+The Verge asked Evanescence singer Amy Lee about the fan fiction, whose title is believed to be inspired by the Evanescence song "My Immortal".
+Lee said her sister brought it to her attention but she avoided reading it until The Verge requested the interview.
+Lee expressed confusion about the work's earnestness and found it comical "because of the nonsense".
 Michael J. Nelson and Conor Lastowka read the story on their podcast 372 Pages We'll Never Get Back in episodes 78–80, criticizing its bad writing and messy plot.

 Scott Alexander argued that the work can serve as a projective test.
 He provided an example with a tongue-in-cheek argument that it mirrors the typical structures and tropes that medieval alchemists used to encipher their results.

 The infamy of the work is considered a "constant millstone around the necks of fanfiction enthusiasts who struggle to bring legitimacy to the genre".
 Christo claimed in September 2017 that My Immortal is a work of satire, though any evidence of this is tied to her own claims of authorship.

 My Immortal inspired further fan works, including fan art and further fan fiction.
 It was the subject of numerous YouTube dramatic readings intending to mock the work; it later inspired a fifteen-episode web series satirizing the work.